isabella-helliwell/Stock-Analysis/README.md

-      After some minor modification to the VBA code as described in section 1.2.2, the following Run times were recorded:
+      After some code modification to the VBA script as described in section 1.3, the following Run times were recorded:

   ![image](https://user-images.githubusercontent.com/85843030/124393016-69b46f00-dcc6-11eb-96fd-67580a509f32.png)

   ![image](https://user-images.githubusercontent.com/85843030/124393021-71741380-dcc6-11eb-8032-606b42b1a521.png)

-      As seen the changes to the VBA macro did not make the run any faster, the opposite. there might be other ways of making the macro run faster, however in this instance, the original macro code is effiecient enough to run the analysis in least time.
+      As seen the changes to the VBA Challenge macro did not make the run any faster, the opposite.
+      The advantage of trying to make the macro run faster is that some codes could be bundled up and the volume of the code can be somewhat reduced in size.
+      If the macro is changed too much, it might not run, therefore creating mor time to fix any new errors.

+      However, it is a good practice to trying to optimise macros, using more efficient and clear coding practises.
+      Although, sometimes like in this instance, the original macro ran slightly more efficient and faster than the Refactored macro.

+##    The advantages with Refactoring macros:
+      -More efficient and clear coding.
+      -Increase in VBA coding knowledge

+##    The disadvantages:
+      - Time consuming
+      - Errors
+      - Not necessarily better and faster than original codes